The John Coates Charitable Trust

 What the Trust Values

-• Long-term vision: Trustees favor organizations with strategic planning
+• Long-term vision: Trustees favour organisations with strategic planning

-• Financial sustainability: Prefer established, financially stable organizations
+• Financial sustainability: Prefer established, financially stable organisations

-• Track record of positive impact: Evidence of successful program delivery
+• Track record of positive impact: Evidence of successful programme delivery

-• Relationship building: "Majority had been supported before, reflecting the Trust's desire to build relationships with its grantees"
+• Relationship building: More than 90% of successful organisations had been supported before, reflecting the Trust's desire to build relationships with its grantees

 • Average income of supported charities: £3,600,000